mweimerskirch/Email-Encoder-Bundle/README.md

 Email Encoder Bundle
 ====================

-Put it on Github so everybody can contribute code changes.
+Sharing the code of this WordPress plugin.
+Now everybody can contribute their improvements, bug fixes and new features.

 See http://wordpress.org/plugins/email-encoder-bundle/